Minami Takahashi: Career

 On 25 August 2012, the second day of AKB48 Tokyo Dome Concert, it was announced by Max Hole that Takahashi would make her solo debut with the company, through its Nayutawave Records label.
 The single, titled "Jane Doe", was released on 3 April 2013.
 It is the opening theme song for the Fuji Television TV drama Saki, which stars Yukie Nakama.
 She also released the single "Hito no Tobira" for the 2013 film The Smurfs 2 in which she provides the Japanese voice of Smurfette.

 On 8 December 2014, the 9th Anniversary of AKB48 Theater, it was confirmed by Takahashi herself that she would officially leave AKB48 exactly one year later, or 8 December 2015, the 10th Anniversary of the AKB48 Theater.
 Yui Yokoyama will then succeed her job as the General Director of AKB48.

 On 25 October 2015, during the handshake and autograph event at Pacific Yokohama had announced the details of AKB48's 42nd Single and Request Hour 2016.
 The 42nd Single will be released on 9 December 2015.
 She will be the Center which will be her final appearance on an AKB48 single.

 On 26 to 27 March 2016, her graduation concert titled "Congratulation Takahashi Minami Graduation "148.5 cm Have Seen a Dream" in Yokohama Stadium" was held at Yokohama Stadium, with her last theater performance on 8 April 2016.

 On 8 April 2017, Takahshi held her own birthday party titled "Minami Takahashi 26th Birthday Live 2017❤︎199104080127❤︎26❤︎" with the members of no3b reunited.

 Since her graduation, Takahashi has been hosting her own radio show "Takahashi Minami no [Korekara Nanisuru?]"
 (Takahashi Minami's "What are you going to do now?") on Tokyo FM airing every Monday-Thursday at 1:00 p.m. to 2:55 pm, as well as having a solo singer career.

+Image

+In an interview with Nippon Television in June 2010, AKB48 producer Yasushi Akimoto named Takahashi the "eldest daughter of the 48 sisters".
+She is also regarded as "soul of AKB", and her motto, "hard work will definitely be rewarded" (努力は必ず報われる, dōryoku wa kanarazu mukuwareru), has inspired many members of AKB48.